 Otia Sports has over 20 years of experience in the sports card market and specializes in buying vintage cards.
 To sell your collection with Otia, you must have vintage sports cards from before 1975.
 The benefit of working with Otia is that they will purchase your entire collection, even if it includes lower-value cards.

-- Great option for selling pre-1975 vintage sports cards
+- A great option for selling pre-1975 vintage sports cards

-- Will buy entire sports card collection, regardless of lower-value cards
+- Will buy the entire sports card collection, regardless of lower-value cards

 - Pricing estimate is only provided after providing detailed information, making it difficult to gauge potential earnings